Ali-Mikael/Pen-testing/h2-dora.md

 <img width="1481" height="1293" alt="2026-04-05-16:51:10" src="https://github.com/user-attachments/assets/ff1aa66a-78eb-4b24-aa78-e0c2cd5e9702" />

-Now on the kali cli we ping an outside host, which fails.
+Once inside the VM, we ping an outside host, which fails.
 We then get the IP for metasploitable and ping it successfully, showing us that we are in an isolated network.

 <img width="1065" height="729" alt="2026-04-05-16:55:52" src="https://github.com/user-attachments/assets/ec004fee-a197-4f5b-bf5b-3cef002f10db" />